sladesamuel/workshop-terraform-intro/README.md

 ```shell
 $ terraform destroy
 ```

+> Note: If you are using AWS Vault, you will need to enter into a subshell using the vault to supply your credentials.
+For example, `aws-vault exec <profile_name> -- terraform destroy`.

 Again, this will present you with a plan of what is going to be removed and will also ask for confirmation before proceeding.
 Type `yes` and hit enter to confirm the cleanup.